smeejason/JaSum-Wedding/README.md

 - [Alternatives to Ejecting](#alternatives-to-ejecting)
 - [Something Missing?](#something-missing)

 ## Updating to New Releases

-Create React App is divided into two packages:
+JASON TEST Create React App is divided into two packages:

 * `create-react-app` is a global command-line utility that you use to create new projects.
 * `react-scripts` is a development dependency in the generated projects (including this one).